Post-traumatic distress in children

 Australian Centre for Posttraumatic Mental Health (ACPMH)

-After the injury (USA)
+After the injury (USA) - helping parents help their kids recover

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).